sxross/MotionModel/README.md

 [![Code Climate](https://codeclimate.com/github/sxross/MotionModel.png)](https://codeclimate.com/github/sxross/MotionModel)

-MotionModel -- Simple Model, Validation, and Input Mixins for RubyMotion
+MotionModel: Models, Relations, and Validation for RubyMotion
 ================

 MotionModel is a DSL for cases where Core Data is too heavy to lift but you are still intending to work with your data, its types, and its relations.
+It also provides for data validation and actually quite a bit more.

 File                 | Module                    | Description
 ---------------------|---------------------------|------------------------------------
 **ext.rb**           | N/A                       | Core Extensions that provide a few Rails-like niceties.
 Nothing new here, moving on...
-**model.rb**         | MotionModel::Model        | You can read about it in "What Model Can Do" but it's a mixin that provides you accessible attributes, row indexing, serialization for persistence, and some other niceties like row counting.
+**model.rb**         | MotionModel::Model        | You should read about it in "[What Model Can Do](#what-model-can-do)".
+Model is the raison d'etre and the centerpiece of MotionModel.
 **validatable.rb**   | MotionModel::Validatable  | Provides a basic validation framework for any arbitrary class.
 You can also create custom validations to suit your app's unique needs.
 **input_helpers**    | MotionModel::InputHelpers | Helps hook a collection up to a data form, populate the form, and retrieve the data afterwards.
 Note: *MotionModel supports Formotion for input handling as well as these input helpers*.
 **formotion.rb**     | MotionModel::Formotion    | Provides an interface between MotionModel and Formotion